PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 ## Start Activity

-Start an Android activity by providing package name and activity name. <p> The activity is identified by a string separated by a comma, containing "appPackage" and "appActivity" properties.
+Start an Android activity by providing package name and activity name.
+If the activity belongs to another application, that application is started and the activity is opened. <p> The activity is identified by a string separated by a comma, containing "appPackage" and "appActivity" properties.
 For example: appPackage=example,appActivity=example

 ### Usage